ASFOpenSARlab/opensarlab-cluster/helps/deploy_OpenSARlab.md

 Destroy Deployments
 --------------------

+At the end of a deployment's lifecycle, it is important to destroy it properly so no resources are left in place, costing you money.

 Deleting the <deployment_name>-container, <deployment_name>-auth, <deployment_name>-cluster, and <deployment_name>
 CloudFormation stacks will kill the deployment and remove its resources but there are a couple of prerequisite steps to prepare for proper deletion.

 Note: In the steps below, **do not manually delete any S3 buckets after emptying them.** If you delete the buckets, the CloudFormation stack deletions associated with those buckets will fail and you will have to recreate the empty buckets to proceed.
-Let CloudFormation delete them for you.
+Empty them and let CloudFormation delete them for you.

 1. Delete the <deployment_name>-container CloudFormation stack
     1. Empty the codepipeline-<region>-<deployment_name>-container-container S3 bucket